arvidn/libtorrent/docs/manual.rst

 *not* set), will not be subject to this limit and they will all check independently and in parallel.

+Once a torrent completes the checking of its files, or fastresume data, it will be put in the queue for downloading and potentially start downloading immediately.
-In order to add a torrent, have its resume data and potentially files checked but not start downloading, the torrent can be started in ``stop_when_ready`` mode.
+In order to add a torrent and check its files without starting the download, it can be added in ``stop_when_ready`` mode.
 See add_torrent_params::flag_stop_when_ready.
-This flag will stop the torrent instead of starting the download, once any potential checking is done.
+This flag will stop the torrent once it is ready to start downloading.

 This is conceptually the same as waiting for the ``torrent_checked_alert`` and then call::